tariqhawis/tariqhawis.github.io/_posts/2020-02-01-how-to-launch-a-secure-website-in-2020.md

 ---
 layout: post
-title: How to Launch a Secure Website in 2020!
+hero_title: How to Launch a Secure Website in 2020!
 description: How can you create a secure website without having security knowledge
 date: 2020-02-01
 hero_image: /img/secure-website-hero2.jpg